rapid7/insightconnect-workflows/workflows/GeoIP_Lookup_with_Slack/help.md

 # Key Features

-* Location Lookup on an IP Address from Slack
+* Geo-location lookup on an IP Address from Slack

 # Requirements